Conservation

 Assessments

-• Assess students’ understanding of ways our appliances use energy and how we can reduce the impact
+• Assess students’ understanding of ways our appliances use electricity and how we can reduce energy usage.

 Teaching Notes